 For this purpose the Society is entitled to request presentation of the pedigree papers.

-- As a rule, the title ‘Elite mare candidate’ is awarded to three or four year old mares.
+- As a rule, the title ‘Elite mare candidate’ is awarded to three four or five year old mares (up to the 1st August in their fifth year).

 - The mare must carry the Hanoverian stylised “H” hip brand or the brand of another approved Hanoverian society and must be entered into the main stud book.
 Her dam must be entered into the main stud book as well.